 Visiting the Natural History Museum in London at Christmas

 Natural History Museum Ice Skating Rink: If you are visiting the Museum in the months before or during Christmas, then don’t miss the opportunity to ice skate with your children in a unique place.
-Every year from late October to early January they set up one of the best ice skating rinks outside the Natural History Museum.
-The price is around £12 per adult and £8 per child, but they also offer discounts for families.
-You can buy tickets once you are there.
+Every year from late October to early January, they set up one of the best ice skating rinks outside the Natural History Museum.

 Origin and History of the Natural History Museum in London